CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/price-management/update-price-lists.md

 # Update Price Lists

+Managing price updates within SAP Business One can be a complex and time-consuming task, especially when handling multiple indexes and price lists.
+This guide provides a comprehensive overview of the Update Price Lists plugin, designed to streamline the process of updating prices across multiple price lists.
+By automating the integration with SAP, businesses can ensure that pricing changes are accurate, timely, and easily managed.

+---

 ## List of Documents

 The main screen displays a list of documents, each representing a collection of prices for individual indexes.
 These documents serve as processed versions of Excel files, with their data stored in the plugin and presented in a table format.
 Essentially, each document is a refined copy of an Excel file, prepared for seamless integration with SAP.
 Data from any document can be sent to SAP Business One to update the prices of the individual indexes it contains.